-A Donor Record must be completed for all consented/authorised organ donors as confirmation of actions below through the utilisation of Donor Path.
-In the event of unavailability follow the manual process as described in SOP3925 Manual Organ Donation process for a Potential Organ and/or Tissue Donor in the event of Donor Path/IT network unavailability which may include completion of FRM4212.
+A Donor Record must be completed for all consented/authorised organ donors as confirmation of actions below through the utilisation of DonorPath.
+All clinically significant information must be communicated on the CDDF ( a Wifi symbol area of DonorPath) and focus on contemporaneous documentation to ensure interface with Transplant Path.
+In the event of unavailability follow the manual process as described in SOP3925 Manual Organ Donation process for a Potential Organ and/or Tissue Donor in the event of DonorPath/IT network unavailability which may include completion of FRM4212.